 If the Investment account data record is the 20th Investment account data record after the Investment body identity data record, the sequence number should be set to 00000020.

-the Type of report field = A (original) or R (replacement), the sequence number of the Investment account data record should be the sequence number of the record in the current AIIR.
+If the Type of report field = A (original) or R (replacement), the sequence number of the Investment account data record should be the sequence number of the record in the current AIIR.
 Where the Type of report field = C (corrected), the sequence number of the corrected Investment account data record should be the sequence number of the record in the original AIIR.

-Investment reference number – the account number or other investment reference number or code that appears on the investment account statement and by which the investor(s) can recognise their investment.
+7.61 Investment reference number – the account number or other investment reference number or code that appears on the investment account statement and by which the investor(s) can recognise their investment.